How to Select a Charge Controller

 Currentcontroller ≅ 16.67 amps.

-As explained earlier about PWM, the current was kept constant while the voltage is brought down to match the battery bank’s voltage and that caused watts to be wasted.
-In the case of MPPT, the current was boosted to keep the power the same despite the array voltage being pulled down to match the charging stage voltage.
-While MPPT should theoretically save all power; in reality, the power saved is 94-98% of the original which is still a huge improvement over PWM’s charging efficiency.
+As explained earlier about PWM, the current was kept constant while the voltage is brought down to match the battery bank’s voltage; and that causes power to be wasted.
+In the case of MPPT, the current was boosted to keep the power the same despite the solar array’s voltage being pulled down to match the charging stage voltage.
+While MPPT should theoretically save all power; in reality, only 94-98% of the original power is saved which is still a huge improvement over PWM’s charging efficiency.

 Thus, MPPT is called Maximum Power Point Tracker because it tracks the maximum power at any point in time for the given circumstances and tries to output the same amount of power as the output into the battery bank.

 C. PWM vs MPPT Charge Controller Usage Factors (top⇑)

 After learning how PWM and MPPT charge controllers work, then comes determining which one is needed for one’s off-grid power system.
 This is decided by understanding the several situational factors that determine which one will perform most effectively for the user.
 Here is a summary of the main factors which affect the final decision-making:

 i.)Solar Versus Wind and Hydro Power(top⇑): Since the beginning, MPPT technology was best suited for solar array systems since the slower voltage change made it easier to track and harness power.

 As for wind and hydro generators, the rotation speed of their turbine rotors can change quickly and intermittently.
 This results in the DC voltage (first converted from AC voltage) changing too quickly to apply MPPT.
 On top of power loss from being unable to apply MPPT, there is also the slight power loss that comes from needing to convert from AC to DC power (for charge controller use) via inverter.